alex-alex/aMAZEing/README.md

 # aMAZEing

-iOS app to sloving maze by taking a photo
+iOS/OSX app for sloving maze by taking a photo

 Screenshot
 ----------